dpgaspar/Flask-AppBuilder/docs/security.rst

 F.A.B. uses a different user view for each authentication method

-- UserDBModelView - for database auth method
+:UserDBModelView: For database auth method
-- UserOIDModelView - for Open ID auth method
+:UserOIDModelView: For Open ID auth method
-- UserLDAPModelView - for LDAP auth method
+:UserLDAPModelView: For LDAP auth method

 You can extend or create from scratch your own, and then tell F.A.B. to use them instead, by overriding their correspondent lower case properties on **SecurityManager** (just like on the given example).